Skip to main content

 • supports same-sex marriage, the legalization of cannabis, advancing surrogacy rights for gay couples and organized public transportation on Shabbat

 • claims to support a two-state solution but no statement on the withdrawal of settlements.
-I can’t find this information anywhere so ask the party before voting for them
+I can’t find this information anywhere so ask the party before considering to vote for them

 Conclusion